morpheuslord/morpheuslord/README.md

 **Mar 2024 – Oct 2024**

-- Designed proof-of-concept implementations for security research and experimental tooling
+- Built proof-of-concept implementations for security research, automation workflows, and experimental tooling
-- Developed custom automation scripts for testing, monitoring, and data processing
+- Wrote custom automation scripts for testing, monitoring, and data processing
+- Built a complete point-of-sale system for a restaurant venture, deployed on a local system with edge networking adjustments
+- Built and deployed a low-cost design studio site for a designer selling third-party products on Amazon
 - Provided technical writing and review for research papers and documentation

 </details>